 Decide whether to keep your money in the TSP after you leave or roll it into an IRA.
-You'll have more investing choices with an IRA, but you may have to pay higher fees.
+You'll have more investing choices with an IRA but may have higher fees.
 If you roll TSP money into another plan, keep track of any contributions you made with tax-free combat pay, so you aren't taxed on that portion of the withdrawals.